Litex Price Hits $0.0004 on Major Exchanges (LXT)

 According to CryptoCompare, “LITEX is a completely decentralized payment ecosystem for cryptocurrency.
 Built on the business model of YeePay’s star product (the non-bankcard payment solution) along with the BOLT protocol, the LTXN （LITEX Network) enables crypto-purchasers to pay fiat money to merchants on behalf of customers for products and services, and the customers repay cryptocurrency to the purchasers.
 The whole process is ensured by smart contracts, no centralized organization is involved. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Litex directly using US dollars.
-Investors seeking to trade Litex should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Litex using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Litex directly using US dollars.
+Investors seeking to trade Litex should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Litex using one of the exchanges listed above.

 Receive News & Updates for Litex Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Litex and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.